-lighthouse lights have distinctive blinking patterns (specific details can be found on your navigation chart).
+Red areas: you should see a red light when you're in these areas.
+Green areas: you should see a green light when you're in these areas.
 White areas: you should see a white light when you're in these areas.
-(Green areas: you should see a green light when you're in these areas.
-F Red areas: you should see a red light when you're in these areas.
+Flashing light: lighthouse lights have distinctive flashing patterns (specific details can be found on your navigation chart).
+See page 51.